 Tab top curtains feature exposed loops of fabric along the top.
 These wrap around the rail and support the weight of the curtain, for a vintage feel.
 Tab tops have been around for a while, long predating the invention of modern track systems, and for this reason they’re a great match for older properties.

+Perhaps the most obvious advantage of tab top curtains is the fact they’re typically very affordable.
+For one thing, they require far less fabric than pleated curtains.
 Another significant advantage of tab-top stems from their unique look.
 They’re less formal than other styles of curtain, and are a great match for newer properties, as well as more traditional homes.

 Typically, tabs are sewn at intervals of around eight inches.
 This can, of course, vary according to your personal preference.

 Using a curtain pole or rod, thread the rod or pole though each tab, ensuring you place each curtain on the correct way around.
 It's best to do this before putting the rod in place.
 When placing the rod in its brackets, put the outer tab on each curtain to the far side of the bracket, this will act as a stopper when drawing the curtains and allow them to unfold more easily.
 The tabs will sit closely together when the curtains are open and spaced out evenly when drawn.